 Norman Chenven, MD, Austin Regional Clinic

 Chris Cigarran, Imagine Health

 Gaurov Dayal, MD, Everside Health

 Michael Dowling, Northwell Health

 Joshua Flum, CVS Health

 Tad Funahashi, MD, Kaiser Permanente

-Mark Ganz, Cambia Health Solutions, Inc
+Mark Ganz, formerly of Cambia Health Solutions, Inc

 Rebekah Gee, MD, LSU Health - Health Care Services Division (HCSD)